Course Outline

 Format:

-Part A (10%): 5-minute presentation in class in Week 5, with 5 minutes for feedback and questions (10 minutes in total).
+Part A (10%): 5-minute presentation in class, with 5 minutes for feedback and questions (10 minutes in total).
 You and your group will deliver a 5-minute (maximum) overview of your topic in class, using one slide, and with one or more of the group presenting the information.
-The slide can take the form of an infographic or be more conventional in its display.
-The slide should state the issue or problem being considered, the theoretical framework, a brief summary of research, and briefly, the solutions or interventions that could be applied to change or mitigate the issue or problem.
-The slides should also have a heading and names of all group members.
+You will use one PowerPoint slide, which should state the issue or problem being considered, the theoretical framework, a brief summary of research, and briefly, the solutions or interventions that could be applied to change or mitigate the issue or problem.
+The slides will also have a title and the names of all group members.

-Building on Part A, the in-class presentation, you and your group will prepare a longer version of the presentation, which will be submitted by the end Week 5 (i.e., one of the group will submit on behalf of the group).
+Building on Part A, the in-class presentation, you and your group will prepare a longer version of the presentation, which will be submitted by the end the week in which presentations are scheduled.
+One of the group will submit on behalf of the group (and notifying the whole group that this has been done).
 The presentation will identify the issues involved, key constructs, appropriate theoretical/conceptual framework/s, applying and critically analysing appropriate current research to present possible solutions and interventions to change, moderate, or improve the issue/s.
-You will use a narrated PowerPoint display (or similar) (saved in a video format) to assist with your oral presentation and the recording will last 20 minutes (maximum).
+You will use a narrated PowerPoint display (or a similar video format) to assist with your oral presentation and the recording will last 20 minutes (maximum).

 Criteria: